Major: Horticulture

 Micholson said that the hands-on work really helped him to clarify and reinforce what he has learned in the classroom.
 He said he would recommend internships to other students because they can provide a new perspective – a perspective that may lead them into new directions.

 “You never know what a career involves until you actually experience it first-hand,” he said.
-“This internship has made me rethink what I want to pursue.
-Initially, I was aiming for arboriculture work but after my experience at Wrigley, I am considering taking more turf management classes.”
+“This internship has made me rethink what I want to pursue.”

 Micholson is thankful that his education at College of DuPage has provided an opportunity to pursue a career path he enjoys.